 - Probation sentence

-- Credit for time served for inpatient drug and alcohol treatment
+- The judge does not impose a jail sentence due to credit for time served for inpatient drug and alcohol treatment

 Also, most programs will enable you to work, receive counseling and treatment and maintain contact with your family.
-I can review your case and determine your eligibility for the DUI sentencing alternative programs.
+Have you received a DUI Ticket.
+I can review your case and determine your eligibility for the best DUI court program.

 How Long is House Arrest for DUI?